 Aesthetics and Visual Appeal

-Handmade tiles radiate individuality and soul.
-Subtle irregularities, gentle color variations, and rustic surfaces create an authentic atmosphere — ideal for restoration projects and spaces with a traditional character.
+Handcrafted tiles radiate individuality and character.
+The difference between handcrafted and industrial terracotta tiles becomes especially evident in their visual impact.
+Subtle irregularities, soft colour variations, and naturally textured surfaces create an authentic atmosphere—ideal for restoration projects and spaces with a traditional architectural character.

 Industrial tiles appear smooth, uniform, and modern.
 They are well-suited for minimalist or commercial applications.
 At the same time, they often lack the warm atmosphere of their handmade counterparts.